-It can also be termed as a structured strategy that shows the hierarchical relationship of various ideas, unlike unstructured strategy.
+It can also be described as a structured strategy that, unlike unstructured strategy, shows the hierarchical relationship of various ideas.
 Having a structured display of information before you begin to write will help you a lot since you can easily convert it into a draft.

-Plot - Students can identify the plot points via a plot framework in the mind map template that they can fill out by themselves.
+Students can identify the plot's points via a plot framework in the mind map template that they can fill out by themselves.

-New vocabulary - One major problem in reading comprehension is new vocabulary.
-To ensure that you comprehend and retain the new words, add the words that you don’t understand to your mind map as part of the topic or theme or separate vocabulary branch.
+One major problem in reading comprehension is new vocabulary.
+To ensure that you comprehend and retain the new words, add the words that you don’t understand in your mind map as a part of the topic or theme or separate vocabulary branch.

-Themes and symbols - To have a more advanced literary analysis, you need to come up with several themes and symbols, and then each one should have a definition to remind yourself about what each term means.
+To have a more advanced literary analysis, you need to come up with several themes and symbols, and then each one should have a definition in order to remind yourself of what each term means.

 What Makes Mind Maps Effective?

-Unlike conventional linear notes, mind maps have numerous advantages.
-They include:
+In comparison with conventional linear notes, mind maps have numerous advantages:

-The radiant structure of a mind map corresponds to how our minds store and retrieve information.
+Their radiant structure corresponds to how our minds store and retrieve information;

-A mind map utilizes mental triggers like pictures and connections to assist your brain to memorize things easily.
+A mind map utilizes mental triggers like pictures and connections to assist the brain to memorize things easily.

-It's these properties that make mind maps a great learning tool.
+It's these properties that make a mind map great learning tool.
 Any person can create and use a mind map.
 It doesn't matter whether you’re a graduate or an employee, mind maps will assist you to structure, manage and memorize the information that you’re attempting to acquire.

 A Guide to Mind Mapping